-Description of policies, objectives, measures and how they have been implemented, including results achieved

-Policies on Diversity:

-The Company's Board of Directors Regulation provides that the Board shall ensure that the procedures for selecting its members promote diversity of knowledge, experience, origen, age and gender, and do not reflect implicit biases that might result in any type of discrimination.
-The Company likewise has a Policy on Diversity of the Board of Directors and Director Selection, that contain the following objectives:
+Descr Description of policies, objectives, measures and how they have been implemented, including results achieved 1.Polic ries on Diversity: i.
+The Company's Board of Directors Regulation provides that the Board shall ensure that the procedures for selecting its members promote diversity of knowledge, experience, origen, age and gender, and do not reflect implicit biases that might result in any type of discrimination. ii.
+The Company likewise has a Policy on Diversity of the Board of Directors and Director Selection (the Policy), that contain the following objectives: iii.
+The director selection or reelection process intends to achieve an appropriate balance and diverse composition of the Board of Directors as a whole. iv.
+In its broadest sense, the principle of diversity in the composition of the the Board of Directors implies seeking persons fulfilling the defined requisites as to qualifications and personal and professional integrity, and capacity and compatability, and whose appointment will favor a diversity of knowledge, experience, origin, age and gender on the Board.

-- i) The director selection or reelection process intends to achieve an appropriate balance and diverse composition of the Board of Directors as a whole. - ii) In its broadest sense, the principle of diversity in the composition of the the Board of Directors implies seeking persons fulfilling the defined requisites as to qualifications and personal and professional integrity, and capacity and compatability, and whose appointment will favor a diversity of knowledge, experience, origin, age and gender on the Board. - iii) In matters of gender diversity and pursuant to the provisions of Code of Good Governance for Listed Companies recommendations ("CBG") 14 and 15: (i) efforts will be made to ensure that the there is a significant number of women in the Company's senior management, and (ii) the objective is to ensure that prior to the end of 2022 and beyond, women will represent at least 40% of the total members of the Board of Directors, while previously not being less than 30%.
+- v.
+In matters of gender diversity and pursuant to the provisions of Code of Good Governance for Listed Companies recommendations ("CBG") 14 and 15: (i) efforts will be made to ensure that the there is a significant number of women in the Company's senior management, and (ii) the objective is to ensure that prior to the end of 2022 and beyond, women will represent at least 40% of the total members of the Board of Directors, while previously not being less than 30%. - vi.
+It should likewise be noted that in 2022 PRISA made sustainability one of its pillars for growth within its 2022-2025 Strategic Plan (which was presented to the markets on the Capital Markets Day that the Company held in March 2022).